-Moreover, by allowing free assemblies, governmental authorities are able to measure both the identity of feeling with regard to an issue and the "extent of grass-root support for a specific point of view.75
+Moreover, by allowing free assemblies, governmental authorities are able to measure both the identity of feeling with regard to an issue and the "extent of grass-root support for a specific point of view.

-42. Section 2(c) has not received an authoritative interpretation from the Supreme Court of Canada.
-Perhaps as a result of the strong expressive component of many peaceful assemblies, courts have often opted to subsume its analysis within section 2(b).76 Treating a peaceful assembly merely as expression, however, risks failing to give proper consideration and weight to the importance of the right to assemble itself, which can cause further error when considering whether infringements of the freedom of peaceful assembly are proportionate and justified.

-43. In the case at bar, the freedom of peaceful assembly is the only Charter claim being advanced.
-If assemblies such as public demonstrations are to "receive robust constitutional protection, an independent jurisprudential approach to freedom of peaceful assembly is needed."77 been proposed in legal scholarship for considering a section 2(c) infringement:
+- 42. Section 2(c) has not received an authoritative interpretation from the Supreme Court of Canada.
+Perhaps as a result of the strong expressive component of many peaceful assemblies, courts have often opted to subsume its analysis within section 2(b).
+Treating a peaceful assembly merely as expression, however, risks failing to give proper consideration and weight to the importance of the right to assemble itself, which can cause further error when considering whether infringements of the freedom of peaceful assembly are proportionate and justified. - 43.
+In the case at bar, the freedom of peaceful assembly is the only Charter claim being advanced.
+If assemblies such as public demonstrations are to "receive robust constitutional protection, an independent jurisprudential approach to freedom of peaceful assembly is needed."
+The Applicant submits that this Court should adopt the following straightforward test which has been proposed in legal scholarship for considering a section 2(c) infringement: